Emarald64/itch-uploader/readme.md

 # Itchio Uploader

-A plugin for the Godot Editor which automaticlly upload your Godot exports to Itch.io
+A plugin for the Godot Editor which automaticlly uploads your Godot exports to Itch.io

 Made for week 14 of siege